 Ichthyosis is a dry skin condition.
 There are two general types:

-Inherited ichthyosis (several forms exist)—dryness and scaling of the skin due to hereditary factorsAcquired ichthyosis—thickening and scaling of the skin that is not inherited but is associated with certain medical disorders
+Inherited ichthyosis—dryness and scaling of the skin due to hereditary factorsAcquired ichthyosis—thickening and scaling of the skin that is associated with certain medical disorders

-Inherited ichthyosis is caused by a genetic defect that is passed from parent to child or that occurs spontaneously.
+Inherited ichthyosis is caused by a genetic defect that is passed from parent to child or that occurs on its own.

 Acquired ichthyosis is relatively rare, but may be caused by any of the following:

 Non-Hodgkin'sSarcoidosisAIDSMultiple myelomaCertain drugs, such as nicotinic acid, triparanol, and butyrophenones

 Factors that may increase your risk of ichthyosis include:

 Family member with ichthyosisCertain diseases